compare

 Medi uses Stedi as the clearinghouse for 837 claim submission, 835 ERA, 270/271 eligibility, 276/277 claim status, 278 authorization, and 277CA acknowledgment.
 A separate clearinghouse contract is not required.
 If your current Tebra deployment routes claims through Office Ally, Availity, or another clearinghouse, those connections move during enrollment cutover.

-What does Medi cost for a fifty-provider billing company?
+What does Medi cost for a billing company with multiple client practices?

 How current is this comparison?